Prince William County Housing Market Analysis: April 2025

 Active Listings (60+ Days): 122 homes

-Most homes sell quickly, but 30% of active listings linger, signaling cooling buyer urgency.
+Most homes sell quickly, but 30% of active listings linger, signaling cooling buyer urgency according to Prince William Association of Realtors (PWAR) statistics.

 Financing Breakdown: Diverse Buyers